NGF TOP 100 BUSINESSES IN GOLF

 Vaulted by its innovations in material development and functional surface texturing, Lamkin continues to occupy a prominent position in the grip sphere, selling to premium club manufacturers, professionals, and millions of golfers around the world.

-Lamkin has been a primary grip supplier to premium OEMs for the past 92 years and players using the company’s grips have won more than 100 PGA Tour events and collected more than $300 million in Tour earnings.
+Lamkin has been a primary grip supplier to premium OEMs for more than 90 years and players using the company’s grips have won more than 100 PGA Tour events and collected more than $300 million in Tour earnings.

 Lamkin emerged from a period of mid-1980s soul-searching with an infrastructure that set the company up for success in a globalized economy.